 “Problems” in this muscle are often referred to as piriformis syndrome.
 Its symptoms are often so unusual that it seems there can be no relation between these.
 In addition to the pain described above, the following symptoms may occur.

-With all these movements the piriformis gets stretched and is slightly extended.
+During all these movements the piriformis gets stretched and is slightly extended.
 If it has a hypertonus – too much tension – this change in length can lead to increased symptoms and pain.

 But it also contributes to the stabilization of the hip by counteracting fast internal rotations (e.g. early stance phase during running or racing) and holding the femoral head in the acetabulum.